BaronaGroup/migsi/README.md

 - [[FRIENDLY_NAME]], which becomes the friendly name of the migration
 - [[IMPLICIT_DEPENDENCY]], which becomes the name of the implicit dependency for the migration

+A template can export `templateName` which is used as the name of the template when selecting a template in `migsi create`.

+Any lines containing a `//` comment containing `migsi-template-exclude-line` are excluded from the migration scripts created using the template.

 ## Running migrations